tearflake/symp-intro/docs/foundations.md

 ### 🧱 Architecture

 Symp is a **minimalist symbolic computation backend**.
-It unifies parsing, transformation, and execution into one explicit pipeline:
+It unifies parsing and transformation/execution into one explicit pipeline:

 ```
 input → syntax → semantics → output